NixOS/rfcs/rfcs/0123-flake-names.md

 # Drawbacks
 [drawbacks]: #drawbacks

-This may cause clutter and additional maintenance.
+- This may cause clutter and additional maintenance.
-Since this changes the output of nix flake metadata and nix flake show, it might cause scripts that read this output to break.
+- Since this changes the output of nix flake metadata and nix flake show, it might cause scripts that read this output to break.
+- This requires a significant change to the way flakes are handled.
+- This treats the Nix store as a user-facing part of Nix, which is generally not intended.

 # Alternatives
 [alternatives]: #alternatives

-Flake names could be handled entirely through outside means, with things like the global registry merely pointing to flakes under names.
+- Flake names could be handled entirely through outside means, with things like the global registry merely pointing to flakes under names.

 # Unresolved questions
 [unresolved]: #unresolved-questions

-The name scheme could be changed. `flake-source-${name}` could be too long.
+- The name scheme could be changed. `flake-source-${name}` could be too long.
 Alternatives include `source-${name}`.
-The interactions with nix flake metadata and nix flake show are not critical to the design, which is mostly aimed at clarifying derivation names.
+- The interactions with nix flake metadata and nix flake show are not critical to the design, which is mostly aimed at clarifying derivation names.

 # Future work
 [future]: #future-work

-Flake usability can be improved.
+- Flake usability can be improved.
+- Issues with indicipherable derivations named “source” also exist elsewhere.